 There are defenses that a skilled NJ lawyer at Rudnick, Addonizio, Pappa & Casazza can raise in a 39:3-40 case.
 For example, the prosecutor has to prove that you received adequate notice of an alleged suspension.
 Depending on the circumstances your lawyer may be able to present a convincing argument that you didn’t receive notice, or that due process was not observed in notifying you of the license suspension.
 Further, the officer must be able to prove you were driving the vehicle at the time of the traffic stop.

-Contact an East Brunswick, NJ Lawyer Today for Help with All Your Traffic Violations, including Driving with a Suspended License
+Contact a Monroe Township Lawyer Today for Help with Traffic Charges for Driving with a Suspended License

 If you are facing criminal prosecution for allegedly driving with a suspended license, or for DUI or another serious motor vehicle violation, you should turn to the lawyers at Rudnick, Addonizio, Pappa & Casazza PC, with offices in Middlesex, Monmouth and Ocean counties.
 Our lawyers have more than 80 years of combined legal experience, have received numerous awards and commendations, and have helped countless individuals obtain all the protections that New Jersey law provides.